Ranger-NF/ThaapaSakhi/README.md

 4. Checking the temperatures, and playing specified audio files

 # Installation
+Firstly, copy the repo to your local machine:
 ```
 git clone https://github.com/Ranger-NF/Thaapasakhi/
 cd Thaapasakhi
 ```

+Now, there are 2 parts to this repo/project: Server (`src/server`) and NodeMCU (`src/microcontroller`).
+Follow the following steps for each component:
 - Server:
 ```
 cd src/server